Daniel-Sheptycki/Macro-Tracker/planning.md

 INCOMPLETE:
 -Daily macro count / desired calorie goals
 -Recommened favourites
--Library use in github pages
 -Cleaner Code
--Reset "create-account" in local storage when entering sign in page -Add macros that are a variation of the meal
+-Add macros that are a variation of the meal
--When adding a new meal from add-macros, just add it with the only ingredient being the meal.

 -Add a search to all instances where all user meals are being shown

 IN PROGRESS: